James527/piq_mapper/README.md

 pi·quan·cy (noun):

-- 1. a pleasantly sharp and appetizing flavor.
+1. a pleasantly sharp and appetizing flavor.

-- 2. the quality of being pleasantly stimulating or exciting.
+2. the quality of being pleasantly stimulating or exciting.

-PiqMapper is a social platform designed for color lovers and kindered spirits, those humans among us looking for a way to track their sentiments.
-With PiqMapper users create piquants, or piqs - little bubbles of color, representative of a users sentiments in a given moment.
+PiqMapper is a social platform designed for color lovers and kindered spirits and those looking to track their sentiments.
+With PiqMapper users create piquants, or piqs (peeks) - little bubbles of color that represent emotion.
 Express yourself without words.
+Was it an orange week?
+Did you have a purple year?
 Log your emotions over time and see what kind of palatte you're working with.
-Was it an orange week?
-Did you have a teal blue year?
-Register and find out!

 # Technologies Used: